 The location of this underground luxury condominium remains as a top-secret.
 But Larry Halls says it hides somewhere in Wichita, Kansas.
 Probably covered by rolling hills and farmland.
 The silo served as a previous home to a nuclear warhead that can withstand a direct nuclear hit.

-Larry Halls also said that when North Korea conducted some nuclear testing, he received a surge of calls from people who would like to purchase unit.
+Larry Halls also said that when North Korea conducted some nuclear testing, he received a surge of calls from people who would like to purchase the unit.

 Images: Business Insider

-Located somewhere in Tifton, Georgia, this two-story, 12-bedroom underground bunker serves as the ultimate escape pod from all the worries in life.
+Located somewhere in Tifton, Georgia, this two-storey, 12-bedroom underground bunker serves as the ultimate escape pod from all the worries in life.
 With a total tag price of $17.5 million, this doomsday shelter promises not just safety, but also high-end entertainment throughout the entire apocalypse.

-The luxurious underground doomsday bunker will help you forget about everything with its entertainment facilities such as conference room, computer room, home theater, commercial kitchen, workshop room, recreation room, and a library.
+The luxurious underground doomsday bunker will help you forget about everything with its entertainment facilities such as a conference room, computer room, home theater, commercial kitchen, workshop room, recreation room, and a library.
 Also, you will remain connected to the internet through 2 DSL technology.